Bexley Schools Forum

 Education makes up nearly half of Bexley's gross expenditure and the forum works closely with the Council to allocate some of these funds to our schools and consult on any proposed changes to school funding or other matters related to the Schools Budget.

 Bexley Schools Forum came into being in January 2003 soon after the government introduced the legislation that made them a statutory body.
-The forum includes members representing Primary, Academy, Special schools, Early Years School Providers, Pupil Referral Unit and governors as well as Head Teachers are eligible for election.
+The forum includes members representing maintained primary schools, academies, special schools, Early Years School Providers and our Pupil Referral Unit.

 Through lively and interesting debate the forum has come together to form a unified local voice, addressing key financial issues bringing about a cultural change and destroying the 'them and us' myth.
 Forum members that had previously lobbied the Council individually, to increase budgets or have more say on Council spend, now work together.
 This gives a greater understanding of other members' difficulties or restrictions.